 Hockey Talks - Mental Health Awareness

-The Senators and Sens Foundation will host Hockey Talks on Saturday, Feb.
-23, when they take on Toronto.
-For a third straight season, the organization will partner with Do It For Daron (D.I.F.D.) and look to inspire conversations and educate fans on the topic of youth mental health while raising funds in support of their $100,000 pledge commitment to the D.I.F.D.
-Fund at The Royal.
+The Ottawa Senators and Ottawa Senators Foundation will host their second annual Hockey Talks day on January 30, seeking to encourage a national conversation about youth mental health through Do It For Daron (D.I.F.D.) and look to inspire conversations and educate fans on the topic of youth mental health while raising funds for the one in five Ontarians under the age of 17 who suffer from a mental health disorder.

 In November 2010, Daron Richardson, a very talented and bright young lady tragically took her own life.
 Daron was the daughter of Ottawa Senators assistant coach Luke Richardson.
 Rather than keeping this tragedy to themselves, the Richardson family decided to raise awareness of teen suicide and depression in hopes of preventing further tragedies like Daron’s occurring.
 Suicide is the second leading cause of death in 15-24 year old Canadians.
 More than 4,000 young people die prematurely each year.
 As a result, young people and communities within North America have responded and there are a number of Do It For Daron (D.I.F.D.) activities taking place in an effort to encourage people to speak up, stand up, and make a difference.